• Skip to primary navigation

 General

-*HS classification can be effective with ImageSearch on world customs ruling database
+*HS classification can be easier with ImageSearch on world customs ruling database

-The method is described in Amazon Kindle book "ImageSearch for HS classification"
+The method is described in "ImageSearch for HS classification"

 Import fees from Japan to US

-2020-02-06 by Taichi Kawazoe
+2020-02-06 By Taichi Kawazoe

 Since “Unites States-Japan Trade Agreement” was reached, Import fees from